 Alternative SME money is a form of funding that is not provided by traditional lenders such as banks.
-Funds are sourced from private lenders, pooled investment schemes, wholesale financiers, peer-to-peer, online, subscription-based loan funds, contributory loans and more.
-Each of these is slightly different in terms of the loan solutions they offer and, as with traditional small business finance, you should research the pros and cons to determine if these options will suit your business needs.
+Funds are sourced from private lenders, pooled investment schemes, wholesale financiers, peer-to-peer, online and subscription-based loan funds.
+Because each of these is slightly different in terms of the loan solutions they offer, compared with traditional small business finance.
+Its important to research the pros and cons of alternative SME money to determine if these options will suit your business needs.

 Application Denied – Understanding Why Banks Won’t Lend to You and What You Can Do About It

 Small business owners are always at a disadvantage when it comes to seeking money from banks.
 It’s a sad fact, but it’s true.
 The reality is that banks require collateral 100% of the time for loans under $1 million, compared to 63% of the time for loans of $100 million or more.
 Importantly, personal guarantees are typically required for loans below $5 million.
 That means as a small businesses owner looking for less money, you actually have more barriers to get through.
 If your business can’t put up equipment, buildings, inventory, or accounts receivable against the loan, the bank has few if any options to secure repayment.
 That makes the deal unattractive and significantly decreases the chances they’ll approve the loan.

 10 reasons the Bank won’t Lend you Money

 It can be frustrating when small business owners are denied again and again by banks when the application seems totally reasonable to you, especially if they’re not clear about their reasons for rejection.
 There are an enormous number of reasons banks will deny financing, and each case is unique, we’ll dive into alternative SME money.
 Firstly, here are the ten most common reasons why the bank won’t lend you money.